Student loans are the type of financial aid that must be repaid. For this reason, loans are considered to be a ‘self-help’ form of assistance.

 Borrowing is a serious financial obligation.
 Therefore, before applying for a student loan, be sure to seek other forms of financial aid funds that do not have to be paid back – such as grants and scholarships.
 Many times, grants and scholarships will cover tuition, fees, and books.

 Your eligibility for Direct Loan is part of your Financial Aid Award.
 You are not required to take out all or any of the Direct Loans offered to you.
-You can accept, decrease or decline your Direct Loan offer through your LOIS account, under your financial aid award.
+You can accept, decrease or decline your Direct Loan offer through your myLSSC account, under your financial aid award.

 Types of Federal Direct Loans